Climate and Average Weather Year Round in Reading Massachusetts, United States

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Reading varies throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Reading is June, with an average of 9.5 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 33% on May 24.

 Daily Chance of Precipitation in Reading